mgawan/mhm2_staging/docs/mhm_guide.md

 **`--force-bloom BOOL`**

 Always use bloom filters when analyzing *k*-mers.
-Bloom filters reduce memory usage and MHM determines if they are necessary by computing the available memory before doing the *k*-mer analysis.
-However, it is possible to force MHM to always use as little memory as possible by setting this option to true.
+Bloom filters reduce memory usage and MHM2 determines if they are necessary by computing the available memory before doing the *k*-mer analysis.
+However, it is possible to force MHM2 to always use as little memory as possible by setting this option to true.
 It defaults to false.

 **`--pin STRING`**